bobomobo1/TSP-Solver-python/README.md

 * Individuals interact with each other and the environment
 * Those interactions are what creates a self-organizing system which forms the results

 Unique possibilities arise due to the techniques property of forming organized results, while not having a controller.
 It is a group of simple individuals, that become intelligent as a group.
-Also, even if a subgroup of individuals fail, the likelyhood of still getting results are still high.
+Also, even if a subgroup of individuals fail, the likelyhood of still getting results are still high(robust).

+Disadvantages:
+* Sensitive - minor rule change can change alter the entire group
+* Hard to predict group results from the individual level
+* Difficult to implement and understand

 Swarm intelligence has some notable algorithms:
 * Ant colony optimization - find best path when moving through routes, record strong positions to simulate pheromones that other ants will migrate to